cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 These `.toml` files specify a list of sparql insert queries in the Ontop rules format.
 An example of such a file can be found [here](https://github.com/ontop/ontop/blob/f46dabab12aa1e0f0ab9a2b78b16393bee49b9c5/binding/rdf4j/src/test/resources/employee/employee-rules.toml).
 For Blazegraph these insert queries are run once after data is uploaded.
-For Ontop they are be assigned as Ontop rules.
+For Ontop they are assigned as Ontop rules.

 ### `"staticGeoServerData"`